ChloeHeekSuh/LAG-app-langchain/README.md

 Implemented a SemanticSimilarityExampleSelector to identify the most relevant few-shot examples based on semantic similarity.

 Prompt Templates:
-Defined a FewShotPromptTemplate for constructing prompts with few-shot examples.
+Defined a FewShotPrompt template for constructing prompts with few-shot examples.
 Specified input variables for questions, SQL queries, SQL results, and answers.

 Execution and Output:
-Created an SQLDatabaseChain to interact with the language model, the database, and the few-shot examples.
+Created an SQL Database Chain to interact with the language model, the database, and the few-shot examples.
-Executed the project by running a sample question ("How much is the price of all blue Nike t-shirts?") through the database chain.
+Executed the project by running a sample question through the database chain.

 Result:
 Printed the output of the query to demonstrate successful integration and execution.